VisualStateManager.VisualStateGroups attached property

 - Control authors or app developers transition between these states by calling the static GoToState method of VisualStateManager.
 Control authors do this whenever the control logic handles events that indicate a change of state, or control logic initiates a state change by itself.
 It's more common for control definition code to do this rather than app code, so that all the possible visual states and their transitions and trigger conditions are there by default for app code.

 VisualStateManager.VisualStateGroups is an attached property, which supports a XAML usage.
 When getting this property in code, use GetVisualStateGroups.
-This returns a collection object, which you can then add items to, paralleling the XAML processing behavior of any child elements of a <VisualStateManager.VisualStateGroups> property element usage.
-Because there is no public dependency property identifier for this particular attached property, you cannot use GetValue plus the identifier to get this attached property via the property system APIs.
+This returns a collection object, which you can add items to.
+This parallels the XAML processing behavior of any child elements of a <VisualStateManager.VisualStateGroups> property element usage.
+Because there is no public dependency property identifier for this particular attached property, you cannot use GetValue to get this attached property value, you always have to use GetVisualStateGroups.

 A VisualStateManager.VisualStateGroups value is not interpreted by any tangible VisualStateManager object that is part of the same visual tree.
 Instead, the property provides a generalized container property that can be used on any possible UIElement that serves as the root element of a template definition.